Almond-eyed Ringlet (Erebia alberganus)

 The female is slightly larger, as is normal for most species, and the red marks slightly larger with small white centres to the ocelli, whereas the males usually have no (or minute) white centres, although 12101 seems to contradict this.

 The subspecies tyrsus, which is characterised by the brighter colouring and bolder markings, occurs in the western Alpes.
+I suspect that all on this page are of the subspecies tyrsus.

 a male, based on body shape, despite the relative lightness of the brown ground colour, which would normally indicate female.
 The upf and uph pupils are white and quite conspicuous, probably about as bright as alberganus gets.